alishahmohamed/coctail-lovers/README.md

 Aisha Mohamed

 Description
 This is a web application that allows users to view different cocktails.
-Users can also search for cocktails by name.
+Users can also login they can subscribe to the newsletter they can can also give us a feedback n they can also search for cocktails by name.

 Technologies Used
 HTML